-Dalgarno Trust will determine, by risk assessment, those activities where work can actually be done safely by one unaccompanied person.
-This will include the identification of hazards from means of access and/or egress, plant, machinery, goods, substances, environment and atmosphere, etc.
+Dalgarno Trust will determine, by risk assessment, those activities where work can be done safely by one unaccompanied person.
+This will include the identification of hazards from means of access and/or egress, plant, machinery, goods, substances, environment, and atmosphere, etc.

-Particular consideration will be given to:
+Consideration will be given to: